trinitysc/jekyll-blog/_events/welcome-lunch.md

 layout: event
 title: Welcome Lunch
 tags: visitors
-date: 2024-11-17
+date: 2025-01-19
 ---

-Our next regular welcome lunch, for those who are considering making Trinity their church home, or for those who would already call Trinity home, but haven't yet been to a lunch, will be held on the 17th of November at 12:30pm in the vicarage.
+Our next regular welcome lunch, for those who are considering making Trinity their church home, or for those who would already call Trinity home, but haven't yet been to a lunch, will be held on the 19th of January at 12:30pm in the vicarage.